SylphxAI/bump/.bump/no-build-comments.md

 release: patch
 ---

-Add comments documenting that bump does NOT build packages.
+- Add comments documenting that bump does NOT build packages
-Also add --ignore-scripts to npm publish to prevent accidental build triggers.
+- Add --ignore-scripts to npm publish to prevent accidental build triggers
+- Filter out commits that only touch .bump/ files from changelog